 Species: Pacific Oyster

 Quilcene oysters come in a variety of sizes.
-Serve the mild “extra-small” size on the half shell, cook the “small” ones with your favorite sauce. make Tequila Butter Oysters
+Serve the mild “extra-small” size on the half shell.
+Cook the “small” ones to make Tequila Butter Oysters, and use the “medium” Quilcene, whose 4- to 5-inch shells make them ideal for grilling, to make Barbecue Oysters.

 Glacier Point